 The newly-named Pyro hissed cheerfully and swished his tail around, evidently pleased with his name.

 Ash was just about to suggest they head out when a loud shout from Professor Oak made him, Delia, and Pyro jump in surprise.

 "Argh!
 You again?!"

-Oak practically dove under his desk with a scowl on his face.
-He was apparently trying to catch something hiding down there.
+Oak practically dove under his desk with a scowl on his face, hand swiping for something just out of his reach.

 Ash tilted his head.
 "Something wrong, Professor?"

 "As a matter of fact, yes!"
 Oak growled from underneath the desk.
 "This little rodent is eating my computer cables again!
 This is the third time this week!
 Do you have the foggiest idea how expensive these are, you little troublemaker?!"

 There was a mild snicker from under the desk and then Oak froze.
 "Don't you dare, you little—GAHH!"

 The three onlookers jumped again as the Professor suddenly spasmed from an electric shock.
 Oak collapsed on the floor, twitching as sparks flickered over his body.
 A small, yellow and black Pokemon leapt onto his back with a wide grin on its face, still snickering.

 Ash looked at the little creature curiously and held up his Pokedex.
 It beeped a second later.